segfault24/esiclient/EsiClient/docs/MarketApi.md

 <a name="getCharactersCharacterIdOrders"></a>
 # **getCharactersCharacterIdOrders**
-> List&lt;GetCharactersCharacterIdOrders200Ok&gt; getCharactersCharacterIdOrders(characterId, datasource, token, userAgent, xUserAgent)
+> List&lt;GetCharactersCharacterIdOrders200Ok&gt; getCharactersCharacterIdOrders(characterId, datasource, ifNoneMatch, token)

-List orders from a character
+List open orders from a character

-List market orders placed by a character  ---  This route is cached for up to 3600 seconds
+List open market orders placed by a character  ---  This route is cached for up to 1200 seconds

 ### Example
 ```java